Jed McGowan

 Step 1

 I started by grounding both AI experiences in a shared voice.
-Omada's existing brand voice was defined by four characteristics:
+Omada's existing brand voice was based on four characteristics:

-This gave us consistency at the brand level, while still allowing each experience to feel appropriate to its context — without defaulting to a generic AI personality.
+This gave us consistency at the brand level, while still allowing each experience to feel unique.

-I documented these voice and tone decisions to align cross-functional partners and ultimately translate them into system prompts that shaped the AI experience.
+I documented these voice and tone decisions to align cross-functional partners and ultimately translate them into system prompts.

 Step 2

-Step 3 I then moved into writing and iterating system prompts for both experiences, reviewing outputs to understand how the AI behaved in practice.
+I then moved into writing system prompts for both experiences, reviewing outputs to understand how the AI behaved in practice.

-The engineering team set up a space in Langsmith where I could input a prompt, test the results in a simulated experience, and make adjustments as needed.
+The engineering team set up a space where I could add a prompt, quickly test the results, and make adjustments.

-This iterative process was key, and the prompt evolved rapidly as I tested the prompt and made adjustments.
+This iterative process was key, and the prompt evolved rapidly as I tested and made refinements.

-I ran this loop across both Nutrition Education and Motivational Interviewing, using output review as the main way to test and improve system behavior.
+I ran this loop across both Nutrition Education and Motivational Interviewing, using output review as the main way to test and improve the experience.

 Step 4

-We iterated against both sets of criteria until the system consistently scored highly, giving us confidence to release the experiences to members.
-I also created the in-app content members saw before starting a session, setting expectations and clearly communicating the key value props upfront.
+I created the in-app content members saw before starting a session, setting expectations and clearly communicating key value props.

 Impact

-This work helped move both AI experiences from concept to launch as the company’s first major step into AI ahead of its IPO.
+This work helped bring both AI experiences from concept to launch as the company’s first major step into AI ahead of its IPO.

-For Nutrition Education, over half of members who logged a meal engaged with the experience, contributing to an overall 4% engagement lift attributed to the AI.
+For Nutrition Education, over half of members who logged a meal engaged with the experience, contributing to an overall 4% engagement lift.

-Motivational Interviewing was more challenging: only 43% of members who started a chat completed a full session, and discovery was a key issue.
-Unlike Nutrition Education, which was embedded in the food tracker, MI was surfaced as a home screen tile, an interaction model that probably didn’t fit the timing or headspace needed for a reflective conversation.
-Hearing from members
+Motivational Interviewing was more challenging: only 63% of members who started a chat completed a full session.
+Unlike Nutrition Education, which was embedded in the food tracker, Motivational Interviewing appeared as a home screen tile, which likely didn’t match the timing or mindset needed for a reflective conversation.

-It was very rewarding to see members use the features and find value in them!
+It was especially rewarding to see members actively use the features and share their experiences.